weismanbenjamind/snipe/README.md

 ***Note - if the the response cannot be parsed into a string the snipe will emit an error.***

 The `json` format will attempt to parse the response into a json string.
-The output is formatted something like:
+If multiple response fields are requested the output is formatted something like:

 ```json
 {